red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 rook-ceph-osd-prepare-ocs-deviceset-2-data-1-r7dwg   1/1           28s        158m
 ~~~

-Remove only the jobs corresponding to the `DeviceSets` we have removed.
+Remove only the jobs corresponding to the `storageDeviceSets` we have removed.

 ~~~
 $ oc delete -n openshift-storage job rook-ceph-osd-prepare-ocs-deviceset-2-data-1-r7dwg